 “No. I guess not,” I reply.

 “My cart is full already.
+I have everything on my list.
 How are we going to take these all back with us?”
 Caleb ask.

 “Hey, guys,” Jacob enters the shop.
 “Look what we found in the hardware store.”